nayanashaji/why_bot/replit.md

 - **ORM**: Drizzle ORM configured for PostgreSQL with schema validation using Zod

 ### AI Integration
-- **Provider**: OpenAI GPT-4o model for natural language processing
+- **Provider**: Google Gemini AI (gemini-2.5-flash and gemini-2.5-pro) for natural language processing
 - **Classification System**: Automatic detection of technical vs. non-technical queries using confidence scoring
 - **Dual Response Modes**:
-  - Technical mode provides code examples, implementation guidelines, and best practices
+  - AI Development Guide mode provides step-by-step guides for building AI applications that solve the user's problem
-  - Character mode responds in Shakespeare or other famous character styles
+  - Character mode responds in Shakespeare or other famous character styles for non-technical queries
 - **Message Typing**: Categorization of responses (technical, shakespeare, other) with metadata storage

 ### Chat Features